Allium atrorubens

 Allium atrorubens is a species of wild onion known by the common name dark red onion.
 This plant is native to the southwestern United States where it grows in the sandy soils of the Mojave Desert, the Great Basin and higher-elevation deserts in Nevada, eastern California (San Bernardino, Kern, Mono, Inyo and Lassen Counties) southwestern Utah (Kane, Millard and Beaver Counties), northwestern Arizona (Mohave and Coconino Counties).

 Allium atrorubens grows from a reddish-brown bulb 1–1.5 cm across.
 The stem is short and is surrounded by few coiled tubular leaves.
 Atop the stem is an inflorescence of up to 50 flowers.
 Each flower has six shiny, iridescent, sharply triangular tepals with dark midveins.
 The tepals are usually magenta to maroon but are lighter pink or white occasionally.
 Each flower is about 1 cm wide.

+Taxonomy

+In 1871 the botanist Sereno Watson scientifically described a new species in the Allium genus which he named Allium atrorubens.
+Along with its genus it is classified in the Amaryllidaceae family and according to Plants of the World Online it has two varieties.